Are rates higher with an alternative lender?

 Do alternative (B) lenders have minimum requirements?

-Despite more flexible qualification criteria, to loan you the home cash, alternative lenders will want to see at least:
+With more flexible qualification criteria, some alternative lenders will still want to see at least:

 - A 500 credit score minimum (may vary depending on the lender)